keum/SOTM-US16/README.md

 >Looked at who/where/when people were making the edits

 2.ImproveOSM: Using Big Data to Improve the map
+>Telenav, using their probe data, following items can help improve OSM data, they are missing roads, traffic flow and turn restriction

 3.OSM & the Sustainable development goals